 Clearly, Germany is doing something right and a major reason for the country's success in packing its venues to the rafters each matchday is its 50+1 membership rule that ensures club members - i.e. the fans - hold a 51 percent voting majority.

-This ensures club traditions are upheld and respected, flags, banners and choreos permitted in grounds, alcohol is consumed on the terraces, and ticket prices are kept low.
+This rule has led to strong consideration for the views of fans over the decades of the Bundesliga - ensuring that club traditions are upheld and respected, flags, banners and choreos permitted in grounds, alcohol is consumed on the terraces, and ticket prices are kept low.

-Affordable ticketing is another significant contributor to regularly substantial fan turnout, with spectators never priced out of the matchday experience, unlike other leagues in Europe where the fan is often seen as a commodity and their presence welcomed at stadiums with cartoonish eyes containing dollar signs.
+Affordable ticketing is another significant contributor to the huge fan turnout these days, with spectators never priced out of the matchday experience, unlike other leagues in Europe where the fan is often seen as a commodity and their presence welcomed at stadiums with cartoonish eyes containing dollar signs.

 In Germany, tickets for standing in the terraces often start at just €9 and the majority of them allow fans to ride on local public transport to and from the stadium, breaking down further financial barriers, while increasing access The Beautiful Game.